loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/InBrowser.rst

 .. java:method:: public WebElement clickOn(Path el)
    :outertype: InBrowser

    Click on the first element that fits the given path.
 Only works for clickable elements.
+If the element is currently not clickable, will wait up to a second for it to be clickable.

    :param el: the element
    :return: the clicked on WebElement